-The tennis courts at Ogden Park will be closed June 5th through mid-July for resurfacing and repairs.
+The tennis courts at Ogden Park will be closed June 5th through early July for resurfacing and repairs.

 There are many benefits to protecting open space, high quality natural areas, tree canopy, watersheds, and shorelines.
 According to the 2016 Parks and Gardens Master Plan survey results, the community would like to see the County work to expand environmental education, outdoor recreation opportunities and interpretive programs as well as to explore opportunities to increase public access to beaches and the waterfront.
 An article by the National Recreation and Parks Society, “Conservation Leaders in Our Community,” states that parks and recreation agencies should take a leadership role in the community to promote conservation.
 A core mission of public parks is to protect land and water assets and to be stewards of our natural resources.
 Parks departments should establish a strategic vision for preserving open space and conserving important landscapes and natural features.
 In an effort to take the first step in this process, the Parks and Gardens Department is establishing several “park preserves” throughout New Hanover County.
 These spaces will offer an outlet for providing environmental education and nature programs to students of all ages, promote biodiversity and open space preservation, allow us to monitor wildlife populations, restore habitats for endangered and threatened plant species, and conserve natural communities such as the longleaf pine ecosystems, wetlands, maritime forests, and offer passive outdoor recreation opportunities compatible with the protection of the natural area.
 These spaces will provide great opportunities to learn, explore, and discover what nature has to offer.